How To Geo-Target Affiliate Links On WordPress: Easy Guide

 By using geo-targeted affiliate links at your WordPress site, you're able to make sure that visitors always get sent to the affiliate offer that's most relevant to their location.

 Ready to get started?
-Head to the Geo Links plugin page to learn more and start your free trial.
+Head to the Geo Links addon page to learn more and start your free trial.